Skip to main content

 08What's the per-order fee?

-A flat fee charged once per order, regardless of category.
-It's $0.30 if the order total is $10 or less, and $0.40 if the order total is over $10.
+$0.30 per order when total ≤$10; $0.40 when total >$10 — one flat fee per transaction regardless of category.
 On a $5 sale that $0.30 is 6% of gross — a bigger drag than the FVF's 13.6%.
-On a $100 sale it's 0.4% — negligible.
+On a $100 sale it's just 0.4% — negligible.

 09What's eBay Top Rated Plus and how much does it save?